 Add Immunization Billing Codes and Orders to Your PCC System: Use the links and the procedures below to add billing procedures to your system and set up orders and chart note protocols for quick and easy administration.
 Once you have added your procedures with prices and names and adjusted your orders in PCC EHR, you can immediately begin ordering, administering, and billing for the vaccines.
 PCC Support can help you with every step of the process.

-Contact PCC to Update Vaccine Tracking: Contact PCC Support to configure new immunizations so they will track on a patient’s immunization record.
+Contact PCC to Update Vaccine Tracking: Whenever you add a new immunization, contact PCC Support to configure new immunizations so they will track on a patient’s immunization record.

 Create or Obtain a Consent Form: Your practice can create your own consent form, or there may be a standard one available from your state.
 PCC has heard from pediatricians who use the new Massachusetts COVID-19 Vaccine for 5-17 Years form and Oregon’s Pfizer Minor Consent Form.

-Obtain VIS Forms (EUA Fact Sheets) at CDC.gov or through FDA: For COVID-19 vaccines in 2020-2021, there is no formal VIS form.
+Obtain VIS Forms (EUA Fact Sheets) at CDC.gov or through FDA: For COVID-19 vaccines in 2020-2022, there is no formal VIS form.
 Instead, manufacturers work with the CDC to provide Emergency Use Authorization Fact Sheets.
-In November of 2021, the FDA released Pfizer 12+ Fact Sheets and Pfizer 5-11 Fact Sheets.
+For example, in November of 2021, the FDA released Pfizer 12+ Fact Sheets and Pfizer 5-11 Fact Sheets.
+With each new vaccine approved for emergency use, there is an adjustment to the available EUA fact sheets.

 Understand the Details and Codes for Each Vaccine